aws-samples/sample-genai-strats/workshops/agentcore-workday-integration/README.md

 ---
 ## Prerequisites

+1. You will need the following tools installed on your system:
+- AWS CLI configured with credentials
+- Visual Studio Code
+- Python 3.13
+- Terraform
+- Nodejs 22+
+- git, jq, uv, make

-You need a Workday tenant with Agent System of Record (ASOR) capabilities and Self-service Agent enabled.
+2. You need a Workday tenant with Agent System of Record (ASOR) capabilities and Self-service Agent enabled.
 Refer to the Workday documentation for details.
-You will need the following items
+You will need the following items:
     - An API Client registered with Workday.
 You will need properties like client_id, client_secret, authorization URL, and token URL.
     - An API Client for Agents registered with Workday.
 You will need properties like client_id and client_secret.

 Once you have the above information, proceed with cloning the workshop from Github: